juinnsheng/juinnsheng/README.md

 # 💫 About Me:
-🔭 I am a biotechnology graduate, now trying to pick up various programming stacks, ML and AI.
-I am currently working on Computer Vision projects <br>
+🔭 I am a biotechnology graduate, navigating into technology field.
+All code is pre-42 KL piscine <br>

 # 💻 Tech Stack: